avilesjf/synthv-scripts/README.md

 Extracting lyrics easier to save all lyrics of a song.
 Also extracting lyrics into the specific .SRT text format to use within a video.

+## tools-scripts
+Extracting (and copy into the clipboard) all existing shortcuts into the file: settings.xml.

 ## Modifying these scripts or making your own
 If you copy, modify, fork, etc. these scripts, crediting me for the original source could be a good choice and be free to notify me.